 For our original tasting group, we kicked off our Bruichladdich Peat Progress evening with The Laddie Eight.
-We tasted blind, with the reveal only after all were sampled.. enabling us to focus only on what we were sampling.
+We tasted blind, with the reveal only after all were sampled.. enabling us to focus only on what was in our glass.

 What did the original group think of the The Laddie Eight 50%?